Earn Your BA in Theatre for Secondary Education Drama Teaching

 Share your passion for performance with the next generation as an educator.
 This Bachelor of Arts in Theatre for Secondary Education degree program will equip you with the skills you need to teach and lead students in a theatre program.
 It includes a diverse mix of core theatre coursework – such as playwriting and theatrical design – as well as classroom management and other secondary education coursework.

-Offered by the College of Fine Arts and Production at GCU, this BA in theatre for secondary education program includes student teaching experience and leads to initial teacher licensure.
+Offered by the College of Arts and Media at GCU, this BA in theatre for secondary education program includes student teaching experience and leads to initial teacher licensure.
 In addition to classroom studies, students in this program are encouraged to take part in the Ethington Theatre Series in various capacities, including onstage and offstage disciplines, in order to experience the creative process from beginning to end: rehearsals, set up, live performances and more.

 Study Curriculum and Techniques from Directing to Costume Design